Skip to content

 Legally authorizes pre-need companies to sell, issue, and manage pre-need contracts directly to consumers via electronic commerce and digital execution.

-Public Administration & Labor Operations
+Public Administration & Corporate HR

-Electronic Signatures in Government Agencies (2021)
+Digital Signatures in Government Agencies (2021)

 Obligates all national government agencies, local government units (LGUs), and government-owned or controlled corporations (GOCCs) to accept electronic documents and digital signatures, accelerating public service delivery and the ease of doing business.